jviz-deprecated/jviz-dialog/README.md

-# desk-screen
+# desk-popup
-A screen element for desk applications
+A popup element for desk applications